SanPen/GridCal/README.md

 - The **time series** record the variations of the magnitudes that can vary.
 These are applied along with the infrastructure definition.

-In GridCal, the inputs do not get modified by the simulation results.
+In VeraGrid, the inputs do not get modified by the simulation results.
 This very important concept, helps to maintain the independence of the inputs and outputs, allowing the replicability of the results.
 This key feature is not true for other open-source of commercial programs.